-Substantial portions of the material from 230, 234, 240, 250 are also covered in the sequences 281-1,2,3, 285-1,2,3, 290-1,2,3, 291-1,2,3, and ESAM 252-1,2,3.
+Substantial portions of the material from 230, 234, 240, 250 are also covered in the sequences 281-1,2,3; 285-1,2,3; 290-1,2,3; 291-1,2,3; and ESAM 252-1,2,3.
 Those uncertain about the exact equivalencies should consult with the director of undergraduate studies.
 Students should not attempt to mix and match courses on their own, since they will not be allowed credit for programs that result in excessive duplication of subject matter.

-Prerequisites for mathematics courses may be waived by the director of undergraduate studies but may not be taken for credit after completion of courses for which they were prerequisites.
-No 100-level course may be taken for credit after a 200- or higher-level course has been completed.
+Prerequisites for mathematics courses may be waived by the director of undergraduate studies but may not be taken for credit after completion of courses for which they are prerequisites without the permission of the department.
+Except for 100-0, no 100-level course may be taken for credit after a 200- or higher-level course has been completed.
 See the course descriptions for other restrictions.